Congratulations to the Class of 2017

-BGS congratulates the Class of 2016 for achieving the most successful academic results in our history.
-Of the 108 boys, 38% achieved an ATAR of 90 or above.
+BGS congratulates the Class of 2017 for achieving some of the most successful academic results in our history.
+Of the 124 boys, 42% achieved an ATAR score of 90 or above.

-Special congratulations to the Dux of 2016, Raymond Li who achieved an ATAR score of 99.90.
+Special congratulations to the Dux of 2017, David Lawlor, who achieved a perfect ATAR score of 99.95.

 - 24% of boys scored an ATAR of 95 or above placing them in the top 5% of students in Australia.

 - 42% of boys scored an ATAR of 90 or above placing them in the top 10% of students in Australia.

 - 52% of boys scored an ATAR of 85 or above placing them in the top 15% of students in Australia.

 - 65% of boys scored an ATAR of 80 or above placing them in the top 20% of students in Australia.

 Congratulations to the four boys who achieved a perfect subject score of 50 out of 50.
 Ben Durkin in English and Global Politics; Simon Farrow in English; Max Laumets in Further Mathematics; and Jack Liu (Year 11) in Specialist Mathematics.